Gaurav4604/buddy/README.md

 1. Topic and Chapter targeted Question Generation for their subject topics
 2. Chain of Question based complex and reasoning rich question answering
-3. User Answer Evalution and Grading
+3. User Answer Evaluation for Questions related to notes, and Grading on the same
 4. Semantically Sensible Summary Generation for Chapters

 ## Setup and How to Use